ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 After having received the 2.01 (Created) response from the RS, following the POST request to the authz-info endpoint, the client can start communicating with the RS, by sending a request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When communicating with the RS to access the resources as specified by the authorization information in the access token, the client MUST use the Group OSCORE Security Context used in the OSCORE group pertaining to the access token, i.e., the group that the client referred to when requesting the access token to the AS (see {{sec-c-as-token-endpoint}}).
+When communicating with the RS to access the resources as specified by the authorization information in the access token, the client MUST use the Group OSCORE Security Context that is used in the OSCORE group pertaining to the access token, i.e., the group that the client referred to when requesting the access token to the AS (see {{sec-c-as-token-endpoint}}).

 ### Resource Server Side